1. Hot wallet:

 Risks associated with the hardware wallet include:

-- malware swaps recipient coin addresses: a hardware wallet won't protect you from being tricked into sending coins to the wrong address.
-For example, malware on a PC could monitor for high-value transactions and then swap out the recipient's authentic Bitcoin address for an address controlled by the attacker,
+- Malware swaps recipient coin addresses: a hardware wallet won't protect you from being tricked into sending coins to the wrong address.
+For example, malware on a PC could monitor for high-value transactions and then swap out the recipient's authentic wallet address for an address controlled by the attacker,

 In summary, while not indestructible, hardware wallets can still be extremely useful, assuming you use a good one.
 Cold storage solutions, implemented with open-source software and general-purpose hardware, using a verifiable source of entropy such as physical dice may provide superior security for some use cases (e.g., long-term savings).